-Fremont Sanitation District is a "Quasi-Private Public Entity" formed under Colorado Special District's Laws.
+Fremont Sanitation District is a "Quasi-Private Public Entity" formed under Colorado's Special District Laws.
 This means that we are a public body which is overseen by an elected Board of Directors, similar to a City and City Council.
-Unlike a City, however, we operate as a non-profit business commonly referred to as an "enterprise fund".
-All of the people living in, or who own property within, our boundaries are the "shareholders".
+Unlike a City, however, we operate as a non-profit business commonly referred to as an "enterprise fund."
+All of the people living in or who own property within our boundaries are the "shareholders."
 All "shareholders" are eligible to vote on who is to sit on the Board of Directors.
 Only "shareholders" who live in or own property within the District's boundaries are eligible to be elected to sit on the Board of Directors.
 The Board's primary responsibilities are to protect the public's health and its capital investment in treatment and collection systems, while meeting environmental protection laws.

-We use the term shareholder here rather than citizen or customer, because "shareholder" more accurately depicts the working relationship between the Board of Directors and District employees on one hand with the citizen/customer (shareholder) on the other.
-Therefore, they have a vested interest in the proper maintenance and operation of the system.
+We use the term "shareholder" here, rather than citizen or customer, because "shareholder" more accurately depicts the working relationship between the Board of Directors/District employees and the citizens/customers (shareholders) of the District.
+This working relationship creates a shared interest in the proper maintenance and operation of the system.

-The District has approximately 172.89 miles of pipes and 2,701 manholes that make up the collection system.
-On average, this system transports 3.389 million gallons of wastewater to the treatment plant each day for treatment.
-Pipes range in size from 6-inch to 36-inch in diameter and are buried up to 40 feet in the ground.
-As of December 31, 2022, the District issued 105 new permits for sanitary sewer services in 2022.
-The District boundaries contain an estimated population (including inmates) of 36,000 people.
+The District has approximately 173 miles of pipes and 2,700 manholes that make up the collection system.
+On average, this system transports 3.4 million gallons of wastewater to the treatment plant each day for treatment.
+Pipes range in size from 6-inch to 36-inch diameter and are buried up to 40 feet in the ground.
+As of December 31, 2023, the District issued 40 new permits for sanitary sewer services in 2023.
+The District boundaries contain an estimated population (including inmates) of 34,000 people.